upbound/docs/content/getstarted-devex/create-controllers.md

   kubectl apply -f provider-config.yaml
 ```

-Later, when you create a composition and deploy your infrastructure with the control plane, Upbound will use the `ProviderConfig` to locate and retrieve the credentials in the secret store.
+When you create a composition and deploy with the control plane, Upbound uses the `ProviderConfig` to locate and retrieve the credentials
+in the secret store.

 ## Step 3: Create a claim and generate your API

-Claims are the user facing resource of the API you will define.
+Claims are the user facing resource of the API you define.
 The `up` CLI can generate compositions for you based on the minimal information you provide in the claim.

 Run the following command to generate a new example claim.
 Choose `Composite Resource Claim` in your terminal and give it a name describing what it creates.